LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 As an agent, you can close a conversation when you know that it has been resolved.
 Closing a conversation is done via the drop down menu within the conversation window.

+{: .notice}

-**_*Note:_** _It is important that you close conversations as soon as you are confident that they are resolved in order to clear your work queue and keep your performance KPIs accurate._
+_It is important that you close conversations as soon as you are confident that they are resolved in order to clear your work queue and keep your performance KPIs accurate._

 **Auto Close for inactive conversations**